NativeScript/nx/packages/nx/README.md

 #### Configuration options

-A custom builder is provided via `@nativescript/nx:build` with the following options:
+A custom executor is provided via `@nativescript/nx:build` with the following options:

 ```
 "debug": {